redis/redis/design-documents/REDIS-CLUSTER.md

 to time if there is no traffic.
 This way Proxy Nodes can understand asap if there is a problem in some Data Node or in the Configuration Node.

-When a Proxy Node is started it needs to know the Configuration node address in order to load the infomration about the Data nodes and the mapping between the key space and the nodes.
+When a Proxy Node is started it needs to know the Configuration node address in order to load the information about the Data nodes and the mapping between the key space and the nodes.

 On startup a Proxy Node will also register itself in the Configuration node, and will make sure to refresh it's configuration every N seconds (via an EXPIREing key) so that it's possible to detect when a Proxy node fails.